 With hundreds of online games available, how do teachers choose which one is best for their students?
 Ron highlights four key factors that teachers look for:

 - Engagement: As mentioned, the game itself needs to be engaging.
-For SpyClass in particular, Ron addressed this with a context that students care about in a comic book style presentation with scores and achievements.
+Ron has addressed this with a context that students care about in a comic book style presentation with scores and achievements.

 - Transmedia: The game in question should be presented in multiple mediums: videos, interactivities, images and story told through text combine to make a game more cohesive and interesting to students.